peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/cognito.md

 - User can be blocked if their credential is compromised elsewhere (in case of Federated Identities)
 - Login uses JSON Web Token (JWT)
 - CUP integrates with API Gateway and ALB
+- Can use **Adaptative authentication** (IE, ask for MFA when risk of insecure login is high/med/low)

 ### Cognito User Pools - Lambda Triggers